-A while ago, we published a guide to “copy a file to multiple directories in command line on Linux”.
-In that article, we taught you various methods of copying a single file to multiple directories at once.
-Today, we are going to see to how to run a single command on multiple remote systems at once in Unix-like operating systems.
+A while ago, we published a guide to "copy a file to multiple directories in command line on Linux".
+In that article, we taught you various methods to copy a single file to multiple directories at once.
+Today, we are going to see how to run a single command on multiple remote systems at once in Unix-like operating systems.
 As you already know, we can access and communicate with remote system using ssh. openSSH allows us to do all sorts of administration tasks in a remote system.
-One limitation with openSSH is we can’t run the single command on multiple remote systems at once.
+One limitation with openSSH is we can't run the single command on multiple remote systems at once.
 No problem.
 Here is where PSSH comes to fill this gap.

 PSSH, or Parallel SSH, is a command line suite that helps you to ssh in parallel on a number of hosts.
 PSSH suite consists of the following commands: